The Casio RZ-1 drum machine contains an NEC D7811G (120) 12mHz 8-bit microcomputer (part number uPD7811G-120).

 Developing, compiling, and testing new source code or modification of the machine code is the end goal.
 This can be done either by altering the original assembly/machine code or by writing all new source using an IDE.
 If only small changes are made to the original code then changes to the assembly/machine code can be practical, but if an entirely new OS is being developed than an IDE is ideal.

-Keeping in mind that the first 4K of code is unavailable for inspection and unable to be altered, making very minor patches is likely all that can be achieved.
+Keeping in mind that the first 4K of code is unavailable for inspection and unable to be altered, there are a few limits to what can be achieved.
 Examining the code to understand some of the algorithms (how the RZ-1 stores its pattern/song data, for instance) is probably of more benefit than actually modifying the firmware.

 A destructive approach to gaining access to the on-chip 4K mask ROM would be decapping the CPU.
 This involves physically ablating the surface of the chip (ceramic layer, epoxy, etc.) to reveal the die.
 Traditionally this is done by grinding/filing away the surface with an abrasive and then applying a strong acid alternatively with acetone until the die is clearly revealed, at which point closeup photos are taken of the die with a microscope.
 The photos are used as reference to reconstruct the physical representation of binary data in its virtual form.
 While quite labor-intensive, this method is entirely feasible with mid-’80s vintage chip utilizing only 4K of mask ROM.